hbdeshmukh/bollywood-lyrics/README.md

 # bollywood-lyrics

 A comprehensive collection of lyrics and other metadata for bollywood and non-bollywod songs starting from 1940s all the way to 2000s.
+If you are an engineering student in India and are looking for interesting project ideas using this dataset, I have listed them on this [page](project_ideas.md).

 ## Credits